pdrew32/Cafe-Casa-Martinez/README.md

 # Café Casa Martinez
 [Café Casa Martinez](https://www.cafecasamartinez.com/) is a small, organic coffee company with a farm called Finca Tulipan in the Santander department of Colombia.
 They grow three varieties of coffee, Castillo, Tabi, and Cenicafe 1.
 These varieties grow in the shade of trees and only fruit once per year.
-The plants typically flower between February and April and produce fully ripened fruits between October and December, from which the coffee beans are extracted.
+The plants typically flower between February and April and produce fully ripened fruit between October and December, from which the coffee beans are extracted.

-These coffee plants produce fruit at a fraction of their maximum productivity which depends on the number of years since the tree has been planted.
-No fruit is produced in the year of sowing or the following year.
+Coffee plants do not produce the same quantity of beans every year, even without rainfall variability.
+The fruit production of any given plant depends on the number of years since that tree was planted.
+The production curve is as follows.
+In the year of sowing and the following year, no fruit is produced.
 In the year after that, the plant will produce fruit at 50% of its maximum.
 The fourth year sees maximum fruit production and each year after that sees decreasing production.
 For this reason, in the 6th year after sowing, the farmers perform a process called renewal, or zoca, where the plant is cut near its base.
 The plant then regrows from the stump and returns to maximum production after two more years.
 Plants may be renewed up to 5 times.
 The following figure shows the production fraction as a function of year covering the sowing cycle and three zoca cycles.

 <img src="https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/figures/production_fraction_vs_year.png" width="400">

-Farms like Finca Tulipan have multiple fields of coffee that were sown in different years and are therefore, in any given year, they have fields in different stages of their renewal cycles.
-It is best practice to stagger renewal and sowing in  different fields in this way so that total production in each year stays as consistent as possible.
+Farms like Finca Tulipan have multiple fields of coffee that were sown and renewed in different years and therefore, in any given year, they have fields in all stages of their renewal cycles.
+It is best practice to stagger renewal and sowing in different fields so that total production in each year stays as consistent as possible.

+Café Casa Martinez provided me with daily rainfall records reaching back to October 2006, yearly coffee production totals since 2008, records of the month and day of sowing and renewal, and the number of plants in each of their 14 lots.
+With this data I worked toward the following key goals:

 # Key Goals
+1. Optimize the renewal schedule to minimize inter-year variation in production.
-The first goal was to determine which quantities correlate with yearly production and to consult with Café Casa Martinez about using this information to maximize production.
+2. Determine which quantities correlate with yearly production and to consult with Café Casa Martinez about using this information to maximize production.
 Secondary goals include investigating what is required to make a profit each year.

 # Summary of Results
 1. Sticking with the optimal plant renewal schedule is the single most important factor to maximize production.
 2. May rainfall totals correlate with production per plant and total production.

 # Steps
-Café Casa Martinez has daily rainfall records reaching back to October 2006, yearly coffee production totals since 2008, records of the month and day of sowing and renewal, and the number of plants in each of their 14 lots.

 First, I cleaned the data, formatted them as pandas dataframes, and saved them for future use in other scripts.
 The script that performs these steps can be found [here](https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/clean_data.py).
 Next, I performed exploratory data analysis to determine which features might correlate with interesting target variables.
 I calculated Pearson correlation coefficients and P-values between all parameters.
 The Pearson correlation coefficient is a measure of the linear correlation between features in the dataset.
 Pearson correlation coefficient values closer to 1 (or -1) are highly correlated and values closer to 0 are uncorrelated.
 The following table summarizes the strongest correlations between features and potential target variables of interest:

 | Parameter 1      | Parameter 2 | Pearson Correlation Coefficient | P-value | Statistically Significant? |